-A couple years ago, I read about this technique and it’s helped me quite a few times.
-Basically if you find yourself feeling worried or stressing over something at night as you lay in bed, assign a time the next day to worry about whatever it is that’s occupying your mind.
+A couple of years ago, I read about this technique and it’s helped me quite a few times.
+Basically, if you find yourself feeling worried or stressed over something at night as you lay in bed, assign a time the next day to worry about whatever it is that’s occupying your mind.

 This technique frees up your mind and actually allows you time to rest from the stresses of life.

 Whether you’re into yoga or not I’d suggest this simple move that helps you relax.
 Lay on your back with your legs straight up on the wall.
 Hold for 30-60 seconds (or however long you want), and focus on breathing slowly.
 This helps your mind to concentrate and your heart to slow as the toxins that have pooled in your feet are being released.